tasmota/docs/docs/DALI.md

 ## Waveshare Pico DALI2

-This cheap [DALI2 expansion Module](https://www.waveshare.com/pico-dali2.htm) for ESP32-Pico series boards works fine with a Waveshare [ESP32-S3-Pico](https://www.waveshare.com/ESP32-S3-Pico.htm) using GPIO14 as `DALI RX` and GPIO17 as `DALI TX_i`.
+This [DALI2 expansion Module](https://www.waveshare.com/pico-dali2.htm) for ESP32-Pico series boards works fine with a Waveshare [ESP32-S3-Pico](https://www.waveshare.com/ESP32-S3-Pico.htm) using GPIO14 as `DALI RX` and GPIO17 as `DALI TX_i`.

 The Waveshare [ESP32-C6-Pico](https://www.waveshare.com/ESP32-C6-Pico.htm) has no GPIO connection to the Pico DALI2.
-At the physical locations of the Pico DALI2 signals it uses a Texas Instruments TCA9554 I/O expander, compatible with PCF8574, providing ExIO1 (`DALII TX_i`) and ExIO2 (`DALI RX`).
+At the physical locations of the Pico DALI2 signals it uses a Texas Instruments TCA9554 I/O expander, compatible with PCF8574, providing ExIO1 (`DALI TX_i`) and ExIO2 (`DALI RX`).
 This is currently not supported by Tasmota.

 ### Shelly DALI Dimmer Gen3